-“Right then” said Inspector White as he sat down on the opposite side of the table to Brown and placed a large folder containing various pieces of paper on the desk.
+“Right then,” said Inspector White as he sat down on the opposite side of the table to Brown and placed a large folder containing various pieces of paper on the desk.
 Sergeant Moore reached towards the recording machine and was just about to start it recording when Brown said, “Before we start I think I should ask for my lawyer to be present.”
 Sergeant Moore moved his hand away from the recording machine and said, “That’s probably a good idea.”
 Brown wrote down the details of his lawyer using a pen and piece of paper supplied by Sergeant Moore.
-Inspector White and Sergeant Moore then left and where replaced by the uniformed officer who had been waiting outside the room.
+Inspector White and Sergeant Moore then left and were replaced by the uniformed officer who had been waiting outside the room.

-Brown’s lawyer arrived at the station and was shown to the interview room where Brown, Inspector White and Sergeant Moore where waiting.
+Brown’s lawyer arrived at the station and was shown to the interview room where Brown, Inspector White and Sergeant Moore were waiting.
 She introduced herself as Mrs Jennifer Parker who would be advising Mr Brown during the interview.
 Mrs Parker asked why her client had been taken to the police station, to which Inspector White replied, “We are investigating your client’s dealings with the building firm called Carter and Allan and the local councils tendering processes.”
-At this point Mrs Parker asked for some time to discuss the matter with her client.
+At this point, Mrs Parker asked for some time to discuss the matter with her client.
 Inspector White agreed and left the room along with Sergeant Moore, closing the door behind them to give Brown and his lawyer some privacy.

 About fifteen minutes passed and Mrs Parker opened the door.
 She indicated to the uniformed officer outside the door that they were ready to proceed.
-Inspector White and Sergeant Moore where contacted and made their way back to the interview room.
+Inspector White and Sergeant Moore were contacted and made their way back to the interview room.
 On entering the room, Mrs Parker said, “My client would like to make a written statement.”
 Inspector White acknowledged the request and told Sergeant Moore to provide Brown with a statement form and pen.
 Moore did as he was directed and Brown proceeded to write down his statement.
-After about thirty minutes, Brown stated he was finished and handed the statement to Sergeant Moore who read the statement out aloud.
+After about thirty minutes, Brown stated he was finished and handed the statement to Sergeant Moore who read the statement out loud.

 “I make this statement of my own free will.
 I understand that I do not have to say anything but that it may harm my defence if I do not mention when questioned something, which I later rely on in court.
 This statement may be given in evidence.”